Eidolon123/Notes/C++/references.md

 int &cinq = five;
 ```

-Now if an action is performed on `&cinq` it will also affect the variable `five`.
+Now if an action is performed on `cinq` it will also affect the variable `five`.

-## pass_by_reference
+## pass-by-reference
- Passing by reference is when parameters are passed to a function as references instead of the original variable.
+ Passing by reference is when parameters are passed to a function as references instead of the original variable (This is known as pass-by-value).

  This is done when we want to modify the value of the argument passed to the function.
 It also avoids the performance cost of creating copies of variables or objects for this purpose.